Build Process

 Check your site's navigation

-Click throughout your site to be sure the navigation is consistent.
+Click through your site to be sure the navigation is consistent.
 Primary navigation should display the same throughout your site and whether you are using side navigation, breadcrumbs or both, there should be consistency on the child pages.
-Come see us in an open lab if you need help or advice!
+Sign up for an Open Lab if you need help or advice!

 4